All Episodes

 A lot of wall is soon going to be under construction.

-Uh we are building a lot of wall, you know.
+We are building a lot of wall.

-We've got we're not, I'm not waiting for this committee.
+You know, I'm not waiting for this committee.

-And I've told a lot of people, I don't expect much coming out of the committee because I keep hearing the words that we'll give you what you want, but we're not going to give you wall.
+And I've told a lot of people, I don't expect much coming out of the committee because I keep hearing the words that we'll give you what you want, but we're not going to give you a wall.

-And the problem is if they don't give us a wall, it doesn't work.
+And the problem is, if they don't give us a wall, it doesn't work.

 Without a wall, it doesn't work.